SELECTED BRONZES

 Rodin was particularly fascinated by the human hand.
 He modeled thousands; they ranged from naturalistic studies to powerful symbolic compositions.
 Many were rapid clay sketches and captured the fluid, expressive nature of the hand.
 At times they conveyed spiritual or symbolic content.
 In his complete figures the hands are often defining elements that greatly extend the meaning of the work.

 These partial figures are one of the great innovations of sculpture at the beginning of the twentieth century.
-Other artists, like Maillol, Brancusi, Archipenko, and Matisse, all learned from Rodin’s experiments with fragments.
+Other artists, like Maillol, Brancusi, Archipenko, and Matisse, all learned from Rodin’s fragments.

 Originally modeled about 1905